Digital Economy and Society Index: Connectivity

+From 2022

+The "Connectivity" dimension evaluates the EU's fixed and mobile broadband infrastructure through indicators measuring availability, adoption, and affordability.
+Key metrics include the percentage of households subscribing to fixed broadband, with specific attention to high-speed connections of at least 100 Mbps and ultra-fast connections of at least 1 Gbps.
+Coverage indicators assess the presence of Next Generation Access (NGA) broadband capable of at least 30 Mbps download speeds, the extent of Fixed Very High Capacity Network (VHCN) coverage incorporating technologies like Fiber to the Home (FTTH), Fiber to the Building (FTTB), and advanced cable systems.
+Additionally, the dimension examines the 5G spectrum allocation for next-generation mobile networks, the coverage of populated areas by 5G, and the usage of mobile broadband by individuals.
+The Broadband Price Index compares prices of various broadband offers, providing a measure of service affordability.
+These indicators aim to quantify the supply and demand for broadband services, as well as retail prices, within the context of targets set by the Digital Decade Compass.

+Prior to 2022

 The connectivity dimension of DESI index takes both the fixed and mobile broadband into account.
 Under the former, it evaluates the uptake of overall and ultrafast broadband of at least 100 Mbit/s, the availability of fast broadband with the next generation access and of fixed very high capacity networks (VHCNs).
 In addition, it considers the prices of retail offers.
 The latter being mobile broadband is concerned with 4G coverage, the uptake of mobile broadband (3G and 4G) and 5G readiness.

 Broadband network deployments must keep pace with the rapidly growing internet traffic on fixed and mobile networks.
 Although the European Union has full coverage of basic broadband infrastructure, only 44% of households benefit from VHCN connectivity, which consists of fiber to the x (FTTX) and cable DOCSIS 3.1 technologies.
 Since FTTX and cable mostly concentrated in urban areas, connectivity in rural areas remains low with 20% of households.
 Countries scoring best on VHCN coverage, i.e. more than 90% coverage, are Denmark, Luxembourg and Malta.
 Conversely, in Greece, the UK, Cyprus and Austria less than 20% of households have access.

 In 2016, European Commission took on The 5G Action Plan for Europe and provided the objective to deploy 5G network services in all European countries towards the end of 2020.
 5G allows for a very high bandwidth and low latency connectivity to internet users as well as smart objects.
 The adoption of 5G spectrum serves as a necessary prerequisite for the commercial launch of 5G in every member state.
 Up till now, only 17 member countries have assigned any 5G spectrum and only 21% of the total 5G spectrum amount has been assigned at EU level.
 The best performing countries include Germany, Italy, Finland and Hungary.